 - Barium swallow (esophagram) can check for ulcers or a narrowing of the esophagus.
 You first swallow a solution to help structures show up on an X-ray.

 - Esophageal manometry can check the function of the esophagus and lower esophageal sphincter.

 - pH monitoring can check for acid in your esophagus.
 The doctor inserts a device into your esophagus and leaves it in place for 1 to 2 days to measure the amount of acid in your esophagus.

 - Endoscopy can check for problems in your esophagus or stomach.
-This test involves inserting a long, flexible, lighted tube down your throat.
+This test involves inserting a long, flexible, lighted tube with a camera down your throat.
 First, the doctor will spray the back of your throat with anesthetic and give you a sedative to make you more comfortable.